elkcityhazard/chef-frank/content/recipes/recipes-for-special-occasions-and-events/baked-acorn-squash-recipe/index.md

 date: 2019-12-13T13:01:06+00:00

 ---
-Quick Easy Baked Acorn Squash, a staple for any <a href="/wordpress/recipes-for-special-occasions-and-events/" rel="noopener noreferrer" target="_blank">holiday dinner</a> or a great <a href="/wordpress/hot-vegetables/" rel="noopener noreferrer" target="_blank">hot vegetable</a> for any fall meal.
+Quick Baked Acorn Squash, a staple for any <a href="/wordpress/recipes-for-special-occasions-and-events/" rel="noopener noreferrer" target="_blank">holiday dinner</a> or a great <a href="/wordpress/hot-vegetables/" rel="noopener noreferrer" target="_blank">hot vegetable</a> for any fall meal.
 Baked Acorn Squash is Easy in the microwave or oven.
 Top your Holidays with this great recipe.

   * Acorn Squash
   * 2 acorn squash